TheDarkestNightRises/tower-defense-bfs/README.md

 - Defeat endless hordes of enemies with your towers
 - Enemies drop gold
 - Place towers in the right spots on a tile map
-- Enemies find their path to your castle using a the bfs pathfinding algorithm avoiding obstacles
+- Enemies find their path to your castle avoiding obstacles.
+(Using the BFS pathfinding algorithm.)

 ## Tech Stack